Instant view: Pro-Trump protesters swarm U.S. Capitol, National Guard deployed

 NEW YORK (Reuters) - Protesters supporting Donald Trump swarmed the U.S. Capitol on Wednesday, putting it on lockdown, as Vice President Mike Pence rebuffed the president’s demand to overturn his loss to Democrat Joe Biden and the Senate’s Republican leader denounced a bid in Congress to undo the election outcome.

-On the same day a runoff election in Georgia looked set to put control of Congress in Democratic hands, Trump supporters overturned barricades and clashed with police on the U.S. Capitol grounds and streamed inside the building.
+On the same day a runoff election in Georgia put control of Congress in Democratic hands, Trump supporters overturned barricades and clashed with police on the U.S. Capitol grounds and streamed inside the building.
 The demonstrations flared as lawmakers met inside to formally certify Biden’s victory over Trump in the Nov.
 3 election.
-Law enforcement authorities struggled to maintain order.
+Law enforcement authorities struggled to maintain order and National Guard troops were being deployed.

-On Wall Street, the S&P 500 pared solid gains closing up 0.6% and the Nasdaq turned lower as the mob, dotted with Trump’s red Make America Great Again ball caps, moved inside the building.
+On Wall Street, the S&P 500 pared solid gains, closing up 0.57% and the Nasdaq turned lower, ending down 0.61% after the mob, dotted with Trump’s red Make America Great Again ball caps, moved inside the building.
 Yields on U.S. Treasury securities ticked down and the U.S. dollar index turned slightly lower.

 COMMENTS